|General Electric Y1938 VFD Display|

 General Electric prototype Y1938 (nine pin base)

 An early VFD tube, the General Electric Y1938 is an attractive display in a classic nine pin envelope.
-This device is a bit higher quality piece of construction than the Tung-Sol Digivac VFDs shown elsewhere on this page--Y1938 tubes have more evenly lit digits and higher build quality overall.
-Some 1938s have holes where a decimal point would have appeared, while others do not.
+This device is a direct competitor to the Tung-Sol Digivac DT-1704 and DT-1705 VFDs; Y1938 tubes have more evenly lit digits and higher build quality overall however.
+Some 1938s have holes where a decimal point could be mounted, while others do not.
 Some units also have a thick blue coating over the glass, to improve the color of the digits.
 It is unknown whether this blue coating was applied by GE or by a secondary manufacturer.
 General Electric also manufactured a companion overflow indicator for the Y1938; the Y4102.
 This overflow indicator tube has separate tiles to display a plus or minus symbol, in addition to the '1' segments and a decimal point.
 Prototypes of the Y1938 have a radically different internal construction, incorporating a printed VFD material on a ceramic substrate instead of the separate tiles used in production VFDs.
 It is unknown why this apparently superior manufacturing process was abandoned in production devices.

 Of important note to the modern day hobbyist is that this tube lacks a control grid, a refinement not added to VFDs until after this tube was manufactured.
 With no control grid, this display can not be multiplexed